Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ## Types

+Progress bars come in two types: indeterminate and determinate.
+Knowing the difference between them is essential for selecting the right one in different situations.

 #### Indeterminate

 Indeterminate indicators express an unspecified amount of time.
 Use indeterminate indicators when the duration or progress of a process is unknown or variable.
 They reassure users that the system is working and prevent the perception of delays as errors or failures.